ysoh286/honours-project-2017/detailed-notes.md

 - From looking at the open source code of brushedPoints(), it appears there are some functions that allow the mapping of these co-ordinates from the image/plot points to the data, as well as some scaling.
 - Source code from the Shiny github repository: [brushedPoints](https://github.com/rstudio/shiny/blob/9613c58bf8120bcfdab35801b17167418b5464ac/R/image-interact.R)

-- When trialling this on a lattice plot, it fails as it cannot detect what points have been selected and works on a different co-ordinate system (something that appears to make the graph span between (0, 0) and (1, 1)).
+- When trialling this on a lattice plot, it fails as it cannot detect what points have been selected and works on a different co-ordinate system (something that appears to make the graph span up to (1,1) - but you don't know where the origin is).
 The data has not been matched with the co-ordinates of these points, hence it reports different values when you click on the points...

 - Shiny does have another function that renders an image, to which you may be able to attach some interaction with.